 This object maps a value received from the external interface to an actuator of the Energy Management System.
 The object is similar to EnergyManagementSystem:Actuator.
 However, during the time stepping, its value is set to the value received from the external interface.
 During the warm-up period and the system sizing, its value is set to the value specified by the field “initial value.”

-Field: EnergyPlus Variable Name
+Field: Name

 This field contains a unique name for the actuator.
 No spaces are allowed in the object name.
 This name will be a global read-only variable in Erl programs and cannot duplicate any other global scope Erl variable.